NimbleUser/apex-style-guide/index.md

 ### 6.1 Caught exceptions: not ignored

-Except as noted below, it is very rarely correct to do nothing in response to a caught exception.
+It is incorrect to do nothing in response to a caught exception.
 (Typical responses are to log it.)

-When it truly is appropriate to take no action whatsoever in a catch block, the reason this is justified is explained in a comment.

-**Exception:** In tests, a caught exception may be ignored without comment _if_ its name is or begins with `expected`.
-The following is a very common idiom for ensuring that the code under test _does_ throw an exception of the expected type, so a comment is unnecessary here.

-    try {
-        someMethod();

-        fail();
-    } catch (ConfigurationException expected) {
-    }

 ## 7 ApexDoc